Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Abstract

 \section{Abstract}

-The recent pericentric passage of the Large Magellanic Cloud (LMC) through the Milky Way (MW) has dislodged its centre of mass, inducing a state of dynamical disequilibrium, the\textit{ reflex motion}, in the kinematics of outer stellar halo stars.
-Using data out to distances of $160 \, \rm kpc$ from the combined H3+SEGUE+MagE outer halo survey, we constrain the mass of the MW and LMC, as well as the resulting reflex motion and the velocity anisotropy of the stellar halo.
-Using a suite of 32,000 rigid MW–LMC simulations, each with a MW stellar halo evolved to the present day in the combined MW–LMC potential, we perform Simulation Based Inference by training a neural posterior estimator on the means and dispersions of the radial and tangential velocities of stars from the combined H3+SEGUE+MagE outer halo sample.
-Relative to halo stars at $100 \, \rm kpc$, we find the magnitude of the reflex velocity to be $v_{\rm travel} = 39.4^{+7.6}_{-7.2}\,\rm km \, s^{-1}$.
-Simultaneously, we determine the enclosed MW mass to be $M_{\rm MW}(< 50 \, \rm kpc) = 3.63 \pm 0.16 \times 10^{11}\, \rm M_{\odot}$ and the enclosed LMC mass to be $M_{\rm LMC}(< 50 \, \rm kpc) = 9.74^{+2.07}_{-1.81} \times 10^{10}\, \rm M_{\odot}$.
+The recent pericentric passage of the Large Magellanic Cloud (LMC) has dislodged the Milky Way's (MW) centre of mass, inducing dynamical disequilibrium, the \textit{reflex motion}, in the kinematics of outer stellar halo stars.
+Using data out to $160 \, \rm kpc$ from the combined H3+SEGUE+MagE outer halo survey, we constrain the mass of the MW and LMC, as well as the resulting reflex motion and the stellar halo velocity anisotropy.
+Using a suite of 32,000 rigid MW--LMC simulations, each with a MW stellar halo evolved to the present day in the combined MW--LMC potential, we perform Simulation Based Inference by training a neural posterior estimator on the means and dispersions of the radial and tangential velocities of stars from the combined H3+SEGUE+MagE outer halo sample.
+Relative to halo stars at $100 \, \rm kpc$, we find the magnitude of the reflex velocity to be $v_{\rm travel} = 38.6^{+8.3}_{-7.8}\,\rm km \, s^{-1}$.
+Simultaneously, we determine the enclosed MW mass, $M_{\rm MW}(< 50 \, \rm kpc) = 3.36 \pm 0.15 \times 10^{11}\, \rm M_{\odot}$ and the enclosed LMC mass, $M_{\rm LMC}(< 50 \, \rm kpc) = 8.76^{+1.94}_{-1.77} \times 10^{10}\, \rm M_{\odot}$.
 Our results suggest that the total LMC mass must be at least $\sim20\%$ that of the MW.
-The velocity anisotropy prior to the LMC's infall is constrained to be $\beta_0 = 0.61 \pm 0.03$.
-Finally, we demonstrate that failing to account for the LMC in models biases the MW mass estimate to prefer slightly more massive values.
+The velocity anisotropy prior to the LMC's infall is constrained to be $\beta_0 = 0.68 \pm 0.02$.
+Finally, we demonstrate that neglecting the LMC in models biases the estimated MW mass to prefer more massive values.